The Money Search is available in the Navigation Dashboard Bar on the Fundraising Dashboard.

 - Click reset to revert to Crimson's default columns and order.

-- Any record in the list can be opened by double-clicking on it or clicking the green button.
+- Any record in the list can be opened by double-clicking on it or clicking the blue button.

 - Click the button next to the Export button to see a list of action items that can be applied to your search results:

 - Mail Merge – This allows you to generate letters by merging the results into a letter template you have uploaded into Crimson.
-See the Crimson 3: Mail Merge Tool
+See the Crimson: Mail Merge Tool

 - The button will reset all search fields and start a brand new search.